 The deadline for submitting requests for special consideration has now passed but if test centres or candidates would like to share their general feedback on Oxford's admissions test this year, please complete our feedback form before 20 November.

 We delivered admission tests for 8 subjects, across 2200+ schools in 107 countries between 19th and 20th October 2023.
 While the tests were successfully administered in other countries, there were technical difficulties faced by the students taking some of the tests in the UK.
 It is upsetting for all, that this disruption has been caused to these students and test centres.
 We are sorry that the experience did not meet your expectations.

-Many of our courses require applicants to take an admissions test, and we use these tests to help us choose between all the excellent candidates who apply to study at Oxford.
+Many of our courses require applicants to take an admissions test.
+We use these tests to help us choose between all the excellent candidates who apply to study at Oxford.
 To make your application as competitive as possible it's very important that you register for and take any admissions tests that are required for your course.
-We also strongly advise that you spend some time preparing for your test, exploring our test resources and practising using the past papers available from your test page (see menu below).
-Evidence suggests that people who have researched and practised their test do better and you can do this by using our online resources.
+Registration isn't automatic and just completing your UCAS application won't register you for the test so please make sure you follow the process carefully.
+Most candidates are expected to take their test at their own school or college but if this isn't possible, you can find an open centre to take your test.